sharmaronit/civic_issues/README.md

 ## 🌐 Deployment

 This project is optimized for deployment on [Vercel](https://vercel.com/).

+1. Push your code to your GitHub repository (e.g., `https://github.com/sharmaronit/civic_issues`).
+2. Connect your GitHub repository to your Vercel account.
+3. Follow the on-screen instructions to deploy.
-Simply connect your GitHub repository to your Vercel account and follow the on-screen instructions.
-The application will be deployed automatically on every push to the `main` branch.
+4. The application will be deployed automatically on every push to the `main` branch.

 ---

 ## 🤝 How to Contribute

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

 1.  **Fork the Project**
 2.  **Create your Feature Branch** (`git checkout -b feature/AmazingFeature`)